DouglasGo8/MMP-Master-Jenkins-Pipelines/README.md

 2. Execute automatically every minute
 3. Stop if the execution takes
 4. Ask for boolean input parameter before starting
-5. Set Rafal as the environment variable NAME.
+5. Set Douglas Db as the environment variable NAME.
 6. Only in the case of the true input parameter
-   - Print Hello from Rafal
+   - Print Hello from Douglas Db
    - Print Testing the chrome browser
    - Print Testing the firefox browser
 7. Print I will always say Hello again, no matter if there are any errors during the executions